Sebastian Hardie: After the separation

-In 1989, Anatole Kononewsky produced the first of three short documentaries, the first.
-"What If...
-A new global option" with an introduction by the international singer John Denver.
-Kononewsky wrote a song called "See the World in You" for the launch of the documentary at the Darling Harbour Convention Centre.

 Sebastian Hardie briefly reformed in 1994 – with the Plavsic brothers, Millo and Pilt – to perform at a progressive rock festival, ProgFest, in Los Angeles, which was recorded and eventually released as Sebastian Hardie – Live in L.A. in 1997.
 They played material from Four Moments, Windchase, Symphinity, and Epic III.
 At the Gimme Ted benefit concert on 10 March 2001 Sebastian Hardie performed "Openings" and then backed former member, Jon English, for two of his songs.
 Another reunion occurred in 2003 when supporting the British art rock band, Yes on their Australian tour.

 Pilt played keyboards for Ross Ryan during 1979–1983.
 Since 2004 he recorded CDs with Sydney "progressive chill" band Tramtracks, with Robert Forbes (keyboards, theremin), Mark Hudson on guitar (who had worked with James Reyne before Australian Crawl) and Graeme James on drums.

+Kononewsky continued to compose music during most of his life, just for the love of it.
+In 1989, he wrote the song, "What if the World Turned Around" for the launch of a documentary introduced by John Denver.
+In 1993, Kononewsky composed the song, “See What we Can Be”, a recording produced with Jerry Speiser, drummer from the group Men at Work, for the launch of a second documentary.
+In 1994, Kononewsky wrote the musical score for a third documentary, based on the musical rendition of the poem, Spiritual Song of the Aborigine by Hyllus Maris.
+(Kononewsky also created the three documentaries.)

 In 2011 Sebastian Hardie released a new album, Blueprint, through their website.

-On 26 October 2022, 50 years after Anatole Kononewsky left the band, Kononewsky released the song, "Heart of Australia" featuring Tarryn Stokes on lead vocals.
-Kononewsky co-wrote the song with multi-platinum award winning songwriter / producers, Barbara Hannan and Adrian Hannan.
-“Blue Sky Walking” refers to the spirit of everyone involved in the production of the song, “Heart of Australia” — the writers and performers.
-The song is for everyone - for all Australians to celebrate and unite the country.
-It inspired the initiative, Heart of Australia (26 October) founded by Kononewsky.

-On 31 October 2022, Kononewsky also digitally released for the first time his album.
-"Only love matters: music for Soft Diamond Light" The album is a part of the Soft Diamond Light Artwork Production.
-It was created to be listened from start to finish at one time.
-It has been designed to create a specific electromagnetic sound signature for raising the inner state of your being and/or the vibratory atmosphere of surroundings.
-It is planned to use the 15 tracks of music for a special contemporary ballet production that is currently being developed.
+In 2017 Kononewsky co-wrote the song, 'Heart of Australia' with multi-platinum award winning songwriters and producers Barbara Hannan and Adrian Hannan.
+It was performed by Tarryn Stokes, released on 26 October 2022.
+He also digitally released his album 'Only love matters: music for Soft Diamond Light' in 2022.